dovahcrow/factor-expr/README.md

 Factor("(TSLogReturn 30 :close)")
 ```

-Note, in `Factor Expr`, column names are referred to by using `:column-name`.
+Note, in `Factor Expr`, column names are referred by the `:column-name` syntax.

 ### 3. Compute the factors on the prepared dataset